In Defense of Animals Works To End The Cruel Fur Trade

-The anguish and frustration of life in a cage leads animals on fur farms to self-mutilate, biting at their skin, tails and feet.
+The anguish and frustration of life in a cage leads animals on fur farms to self-mutilate, biting at their skin, tails, and feet.
 Many animals frantically pace and circle endlessly, and some even cannibalize their cage mates.
 Parasites and disease are prevalent on fur farms due to the deplorable and overcrowded conditions.

 Dogs and Cats

 Each year, over two million dogs and cats are victims of the fur trade.
 The majority of them are killed intentionally in Asia for their fur, but some are also injured and killed in traps set for other animals.
-Dog and cat fur is often deliberately mislabeled as fur from other species, and is exported to countries throughout the world to be sold to unsuspecting customers.
+Dog and cat fur is often deliberately mislabeled as fur from other species and is exported to countries throughout the world to be sold to unsuspecting customers.

 There are no penalties for abusing animals on fur farms in China, which is the world’s largest fur exporter.
 China supplies more than half of the finished fur garments imported for sale in the United States.

+Fur trim is not a by-product.
+Many, perhaps more than half of all animals killed for their fur, are killed specifically for fur trim.
 Sales of traditional full-length fur coats have declined.
 As a result, furriers have shifted toward an emphasis on fur trim to keep themselves in business.
-Fur-trimmed items are widely available, and in many cases are not labeled as fur.
+Fur-trimmed items are widely available, and in many cases, are not labeled as fur.

 What We Do